 The all black blade features a matching, black, ergonomic Grivory handle to help stabilize your grip and minimize user fatigue.
 The 1095 Cro-Van steel blade will sharpen easily and is tough enough to handle anything you can think of out in the woods.

-The Cold Steel 16ABSJ Natchez Bowie is a noticeably long blade.
-The length, slight curve to the blade, and noticeable clip tip make it eerily similar to a razor sharp short sword.
+The Cold Steel Natchez Bowie Knife is a noticeably long blade.
+The length, the slight curve to the blade, and the noticeable clip tip make it eerily similar to a razor-sharp short sword.
 The knife has an overall length of 17 1/8 inches and weighs in at a hefty 2 pounds.

 The blade itself is 11 3/4 inches and is perfectly shaped to provide a balance of strength and leverage.
 The blade also features vacuum heat-treated VG-1 San Mai III blade construction.
 The workmanship of this blade is unparalleled.